-At a quick glance, the category can seem intimidating.
+At a quick glance, the number of Scotch whisky brands can seem intimidating.
 There are various regions to explore, from Speyside to Islay.
 Then there are the different styles: single malts; blends and blended malts; peated and unpeated.
 Where to begin?

 Thankfully, you’ve come to the right place.
 Within this list, there’s something for every palate, budget, and occasion.
-Whether you’re looking for a single malt that overdelivers on price, or you finally want to take the first steps into a fiery peated exploration, you’ll find the perfect partner listed below.
+Whether you’re looking for a single malt that overdelivers on price, or you finally want to take the first step into a fiery peated exploration, you’ll find the perfect Scotch whisky brand listed below.

 Under $25